 Table of Contents

 What is an information security framework?

 The world has changed, and information has become the most crucial asset to any organization.
 This has obviously necessitated organizations focusing more on securing their information.

-Because the threat environment is advancing with each passing day, security experts have to keep an eye on the latest technology trends.
-Apart from technology, organizations must also ensure that they have relevant policies and cybersecurity framework in place.
+Because the threat environment is advancing with each passing day, security experts have to keep an eye on the latest technology trends, for example, Internet of Things security.
+Apart from technology, organizations must also ensure that they have relevant policies and cybersecurity frameworks in place.
 For that purpose, organizations should consider implementing a thorough information security framework.

 An information security framework is a well-designed plan for the implementation of the tools and practices essential to safeguard your organization’s data and systems.

 The main reason for conducting an information security framework is to minimize cyber risks primarily.
 Also, it will highlight the components of security that you may not have taken into account.
 In that way, you can develop a structured security policy to secure your organization against security incidents.

 NIST cybersecurity framework components

 Similar to financial risks, cybersecurity risks affect an organization’s bottom line.
 Cybersecurity can be an amplifying element of an organization’s overall risk management.
 To effectively tackle these risks, the Cybersecurity Enhancement Act of 2014 revised the role of the National Institute of Standards and Technology (NIST) to include developing cybersecurity risk frameworks.